 This was the challenge the founders of PQ Bypass set out to solve.

 Out of this question came the DETOUR System.
-Used together for the DETOUR procedure, these technologies present a novel, percutaneous approach to femoral-popliteal bypass surgery.
-Used on their own for a standard lower-limb endovascular intervention, they are designed to be powerful options for treating long-segment femoropopliteal disease.
+Used together for the DETOUR procedure, these technologies are designed to present a novel, percutaneous approach to femoral-popliteal bypass surgery.
+Used on their own for a standard lower-limb endovascular intervention, they offer potential to be powerful options for treating long-segment femoropopliteal disease.